jeffvli/Scan-Removable-Media/README.md

 1. Clone the repository to a local or shared network location.
 2. Create a local administrator account to run the script.
 3. Create a scheduled task to run the script under the scope of the administrator account, or create a scheduled job with Register-RMMediaJob.ps1.
    - Set Actions
     - Program/script: powershell.exe
     - Add arguments (optional): -NoLogo -NonInteractive -WindowStyle Hidden "\\Path\to\Scan-RMMedia.ps1"
-3. If created with Register-RMMediaJob.ps1, verify the scheduled task has been created by navigating to `Task Scheduler Library\Microsoft\Windows\PowerShell\ScheduledJobs`
+4. If created with Register-RMMediaJob.ps1, verify the scheduled task has been created by navigating to `Task Scheduler Library\Microsoft\Windows\PowerShell\ScheduledJobs`
-4. Trigger the scheduled task or run it manually to test.
+5. Trigger the scheduled task or run it manually to test.

 # Automatic detection signature updates for EEK
+1. Create a new scheduled task to run whether the administrator account is logged on or not.
+2. Add a scheduled trigger for when you want to run the updates.
+3. Add actions